Takeshi-mi/takeshi-mi/README.md

 ## Projects
 Here are some of the projects I've been working on:
-- <a href="https://github.com/Takeshi-mi/kitty-cats-ecommerce" target="_blank">Kitty Cats</a>E-commerce to sell cat products.
+- <a href="https://github.com/Takeshi-mi/kitty-cats-ecommerce" target="_blank">Kitty Cats: </a>E-commerce to sell cat products.
 Built with Laravel, docker and bootstrap.
 - <a href="https://magechatbots.vercel.app/" target="_blank">Mage chatbots web Site</a>: A website to promote my chatbot business.
 It began as a freelance, and now is a baby startup. 🤖🚀
 - <a href="https://github.com/Takeshi-mi/TK-News-App-de-Noticias" target="_blank">TK News</a>: A mobile app for publish news, developed with Kotlin and connected at Firebase. 📱
 - <a href="https://github.com/Takeshi-mi/Plataforma-SOMA" target="_blank">SOMA plataform</a>: A desktop app developed with Java.
 The SOMA platform is a sustainability solution that connects waste producers with waste buyers.
 It is like a 'Tinder for recycling. ♻